SK-EID/smart-id-java-client/README.md

 - signature is the valid signature over the same "hash", which was submitted by the RP.
 - signature is the valid signature, verifiable with the public key inside the certificate of the user, given in the field "cert.value"
-- The person's certificate given returned is valid.
-This is not expired, signed by trusted CA and with correct (i.e. the same as in response structure, greater than or equal to that in the original request) level.
+- returned certificate is valid (is not expired, signed by trusted CA and with correct level (i.e. not weaker than requested))
 - The identity of the authenticated person is in the 'subject' field of the included X.509 certificate.

 Validation returns information about the authenticated person.